rokoperki/YozOs/README.md

 32 CPU exceptions. **Hardware interrupts** are live: the PIC is remapped, IRQ stubs are installed, and the dispatcher sends EOIs and routes to registered handlers.
 Currently wiring up a first **keyboard** handler (IRQ1, scancode decode).
+A **PIT timer** driver is in the tree (`cpu/timer.c`): it programs channel 0 in mode 3 (square-wave) at a caller-chosen frequency and counts ticks in an IRQ0 handler — call `init_timer(freq)` from the kernel to start it.
 Next stop is a keyboard-driven shell.

 ## Boot flow